Skip to main content

 Series

 Within each bookshelf, you create series.
-A series groups related books together—like a trilogy, a collection of standalone novels in the same genre, or chapters of your life in a memoir.
+A series groups related books together—like a trilogy, a collection of standalone novels in the same genre, or the chapters of your life in a memoir.

 Books